JYNNEOS® (MVA-BN®) Smallpox Mpox Vaccine

 JYNNEOS (MVA-BN) Vaccine (IMVANEX, IMVAMUNE) utilizes Chicken Embryo Fibroblast cells to produce the vaccine.
 Replication-competent poxvirus strains can cause clinical infection in humans and have an infectious virus that can be transmitted to others.
 However, replication-deficient poxvirus strains, including modified vaccinia Ankara (MVA), do not produce contagious viruses in humans and therefore do not cause clinical infection.
 As such, replication-deficient poxvirus strains pose a substantially lower risk of adverse events than replication-competent strains.

 JYNNEOS For Children

-A peer-reviewed study funded by the UK Health Security Agency and published on June 15, 2023, concluded a single dose of MVA–BN for post-exposure prophylaxis was well-tolerated in children and induced robust antibody and cellular immune responses up to 15 weeks after vaccination.
-More extensive studies are needed to fully assess the safety, immunogenicity, and effectiveness of the MVA–BN vaccine in children.
-On September 15, 2022, the U.S. CDC confirmed children and adolescents with exposure to people with suspected or confirmed mpox infections may be eligible for post-exposure prophylaxis with vaccination.
+A peer-reviewed study funded by the U.K. Health Security Agency, published on June 15, 2023, concluded a single dose of MVA–B.N. for post-exposure prophylaxis was well-tolerated in children and induced robust antibody and cellular immune responses up to 15 weeks after vaccination.
+More extensive studies are needed to fully assess the safety, immunogenicity, and effectiveness of the MVA–B.N. vaccine in children.
+On September 15, 2022, the U.S. CDC confirmed that children and adolescents exposed to people with suspected or confirmed mpox infections might be eligible for post-exposure prophylaxis with vaccination.
 In addition, the CDC published interim Clinical guidance for Healthcare Providers in September 2022.